tensorflow/tensorflow/tensorflow/lite/g3doc/android/native.md

 TensorFlow Lite in Google Play services runtime allows you to run machine learning (ML) models without statically bundling TensorFlow Lite libraries into your app.
-This guide provide instructions on how to use the C APIs for Google Play services.
+This guide provides instructions on how to use the C APIs for Google Play services.

 Before working with the TensorFlow Lite in Google Play services C API, make sure